tonitert/DuelsCombo/docs/commands.md

 ## listflags

-Lists all flags applied to the item currently held in the player's hand.
+Lists all flags that can be set to a item.

 ### Usage